smadhukumar/kafka/create/create.md

 4. In the Create Deployment panel, enter **GGSDeployment** for Name.

-5. From the Compartment dropdown, select a compartment.
+5. From the Compartment dropdown, select a compartment **LiveLabCompartment**.

 6. For OCPU Count, enter **1**.